 Continue learning about the impact of the war on Gdansk with a trip to the Post Office.
 Although some people may think this is one of the unusual things to do in Gdansk, WWII buffs will appreciate its place in history.

 At the same time Westerplatte was being attacked, German troops were also targeting the Polish Post Office near the Gdansk Old Town.
 The workers held off the Nazis for 17 hours before surrendering.
-In front of the post office there is a large memorial – and behind the post office is a moving display of the postal workers who were captured and shot to death on site.
+In front of the post office there is a large memorial – and behind is a moving display of the workers who were captured and shot on site.

 Gradowa Hill

-Following one of the trails to the top of Gradowa provides panoramic views of Gdansk and the shipyards – and is a fabulous place to watch the sun set on the Old Town.
+Following one of the trails to the top of Gradowa provides panoramic views of Gdansk and the shipyards.
+It is also a fabulous place to watch the sun set on the Old Town.

 Dinner: Pierogarnia Mandu Centrum

-For dinner on your first of 3 days in Gdansk, eat at one of the best pierogi restaurants in Gdasnk, Pierogarnia Mandu.
+For dinner on your first of 3 days in Gdansk, eat at one of the best pierogi restaurants in Gdansk, Pierogarnia Mandu.
 We liked the pierogis so much, we ate here twice!
 The large variety of pasta dumplings (which are created by hand) can be served boiled or baked.
-We tried – and loved – both.

 Polish Craft Beer in Gdansk

 Café Lamus, Lawendowa 8 and Pulapka: These three bars, located at the east end of the Market Hall, are what we called “Craft Beer Corner.”
-With sidewalk seating in front of each bar, it was clear this is a top-spot for craft beer lovers to enjoy a pint in the late afternoon or well into the evening.
-The atmosphere is similar in each of the small bars, but we found the staff to be especially friendly and helpful with recommendations at Café Lamus.
+With sidewalk seating in front of each bar, it was clear this is a top-spot for beer lovers.

 Labeerynt Multitap Bar Gdansk Old Town: The subterranean Labeerynt Mulitap sits inconspicuously beneath Polskie Kino Pub on Szeroka Street in the Gdansk Old Town.
-While the dimly lit space would be inviting in too hot or too cold weather, we enjoyed our beers outdoors at one of the patio tables.
+We enjoyed our beers outdoors at one of the patio tables.

-Local Gdansk Breweries: There are a few local breweries in Gdansk, like Brovarnia and Browar PG4, which brew beer on-site, but (from what we could tell) stick to the traditional beers of the region – light, dark and wheat – rather than the IPAs and other hop-forward beers we found at the multitaps.
+Local Gdansk Breweries: There are a few local breweries in Gdansk, like Brovarnia and Browar PG4.
+From what we could tell, they stick to the traditional styles of the region – light, dark and wheat – rather than the hop-forward beers we found at the multitaps.

-Use this link to our Gdansk Old Town Map to find locations of our recommend sights!
+Use this Gdansk Old Town Map to find locations of our recommend sights!

 DAY 2 – Day Trip to Sopot from Gdansk